top of page

 When can I restart my regular activities?

 You should avoid vigorous weight-bearing activities like running and long walks for the first few days following the procedure.
 We advise avoiding strenuous activities for about a week after the injection.
+Generally speaking, you should be able to safely drive during this period, but not on the day of the injection.

 Should I tell my doctor/dentist about my Arthrosamid treatment?